Het-477/Youtube-Auto-Play-Pause-v2/README.md

-# Youtube auto Play & Pause
+# Youtube auto Play & Pause Chrome Extension

 - Note: this is the 2nd version of this extension cuz i accedentaly fxd up somethings in the first repo